chonglab-pitt/ff15ipq-19F/README.md

 These files are associated with the following publication:

 DT Yang, AM Gronenborn, LT Chong, “Integrating Fluorinated, Aromatic Amino Acids into the Framework of the AMBER ff15ipq Force Field.”
-The Journal of Physical Chemistry A, 2022, *in press*; doi: https://doi.org/10.1021/acs.jpca.2c00255
+J. Phys.
+Chem.
+A,  2022, *in press*; https://doi.org/10.1021/acs.jpca.2c00255

 * force field parameters for fluorinated amino acids commonly used with <sup>19</sup>F NMR experiments
 <p align="center">